Florence with a baby: practical travel tips for a first family trip to Florence.

 Italy is a lovely first destination for a family vacation with a new baby and Florence is no exception.

-However, Florence is a city and while I believe it is very possible to enjoy a city break with small kids in tow, there is no doubt that a vacation in a busy city center poses more challenges to a family with a new baby than a week at an all inclusive resort.
+However, Florence is a city and while I believe it is very possible to enjoy a city break with small kids in tow, there is no doubt that a vacation in a busy city center poses more challenges to a family with a new baby than a week at an all-inclusive resort.

 This is why we have tips for you!
-In this post, we draw from our experience in Florence as a family with young kids and share our advice for a baby friendly vacation in Florence Italy.
+In this post, we draw from our experience in Florence as a family with young kids and share our advice for a baby-friendly vacation in Florence, Italy.

 Is Florence baby friendly?

-Florence is a baby friendly city in many respects, however, it also poses some challenges.
+Florence is a baby-friendly city in many respects.
+However, it also poses some challenges.

 This is not a problem in Florence!

-The city is perfectly equipped with all you may need for a baby: shops, supermarkets, baby food and diapers are easy to find everywhere and you will also have easy access to doctors and healthcare in English, which is always an extra plus to give peace of mind!
+In Florence, diapers and daily baby essentials are easy to find everywhere, and you will also have easy access to doctors and healthcare in English, which is always an extra plus to give peace of mind!

 You can buy diapers and baby gear in Florence in several types of shops:

-Supermarkets – they stock baby diapers, formula, nappy cream, baby baths essentials etc, usually offering several options in terms of brands etc. Supermarkets comes in many sizes and usually you are able to find one open even at weekenends, especially in the city center.
+Supermarkets – they stock baby diapers, formula, nappy cream, baby bath essentials etc., usually offering several options in terms of brands etc.

 In pharmacies, you can find diapers, weaning foods, baby essentials and baby medications – it is good to know that medications are not usually stocked in supermarkets but in pharmacy shops only!